 To guide you in those difficult discussions we offer a series of principles which we believe should be followed in developing a policy for mobility pricing, along with recommended next steps.
 Finally, I would like to acknowledge the hard work and commitment of my Vice-chair, Joy MacPhail, and the other members of the Commission in tackling this difficult subject in a spirit of curiosity, openness, cooperation and a healthy skepticism.
 My thanks also to the team of staff and consultants who supported our work.

-It's Time to continue this conversation so our region and its residents can keep thriving!
+It's time to continue this conversation so our region and its residents can continue to thrive.
+Yours faithfully, Allan Seckel With support from all members of the Mobility Pricing Independent Commission:

-Yours faithfully,